Welcome to the Finest Productive Gardens in Britain; sure to top any list of gardens to visit for inspiration or contemplation.

 Acting as a living window to the past, our award-winning restoration of the Victorian Productive Gardens stands as a working memorial to Heligan’s Lost Gardeners.

 Intensively cultivated throughout the year, these gardens once met almost all the needs of the Tremayne family and their guests.
-Today, over 300 varieties of mostly heritage fruit, vegetable, salad and herbs are lovingly tended to supply the Heligan Kitchen with fresh, seasonal produce throughout the year.
+Today, over 300 varieties of mostly heritage fruit, vegetables, salad and herbs are lovingly tended to supply the Heligan Kitchen with fresh, seasonal produce throughout the year.
 Here, Heligan’s unique palette of heritage flavours are incorporated within our daily lunch menu, so that you too can taste the fruits of our labours.

 The Kitchen Garden, walled Flower Garden and Melon Yard are the stage for a glorious array of traditional crops and growing methods.
 Learn about exotic glasshouse fruits and Victorian crop rotation, and discover atmospheric working buildings, offering an intriguing insight into a lost world.